wNing50/click-install/README.md

 A vscode extention to install dependencies just one click.

-No need to `pnpm add xx` for each times.
+No need to `pnpm/npm/yarn add xx` for each times.

 ## License